 Type 304 stainless steel was an ideal candidate for this particular study for three primary reasons: Firstly, this grade of austenitic steel is widely used in a number of industries under a variety of conditions.
-These include high temperature isothermal and thermomechanical fatigue cycling in energy and petrochemical applications.
+These include high temperature isothermal and thermomechanical fatigue cycling in propulsion, energy, and petrochemical applications.
 Secondly, the foundations of the Miller viscoplasticity model were developed with this specific alloy, so it can be expected that the behavioral constants for the material as well as the model response should be optimal.
-Additionally, the relative low cost and machinability of 304 SS increases the feasibility of a more comprehensive experimental scheme.
+Additionally, the relative low cost and machinability of 304 SS increases the feasibility of a more comprehensive experimental scheme in ongoing studies.

-Historically, 304 SS is already documented to have a number of desirable properties for energy applications [8, 9].
-Basic material behavior and isothermal strain-life data for temperatures up to and exceeding 800°C is widely available in literature [10-13].
-Although lacking the toughness and oxidation resistance of nickel-based alloys, high chromium content ensures above average defense against oxidation, while significant strength is retained at such elevated temperatures [14].
-Type 304 SS microstructure is dominated by large austenite grains that are outlined by darker carbide-heavy boundaries.
-Chemical composition is available in Table 1.
+Historically, 304 SS is already documented to have a number of desirable properties for high performance applications (Refs.
+8, 9).
+Basic material behavior and isothermal strain-life data for temperatures up to and exceeding 800°C is widely available in literature (Refs.
+10-13).
+Although lacking the toughness and oxidation resistance of nickel-based alloys, high chromium content ensures above average defense against oxidation, while significant strength is retained at such elevated temperatures (Ref.
+14).
+304 SS microstructure is dominated by large austenite grains that are outlined by darker carbide-heavy boundaries.
+Sensitization can occur with long-term application of heat, evidenced by growth of the brittle carbide deposits (Ref.
+15).
+Also, austenite grains are significantly lengthened in worked 304 SS, leading to large increases in tensile strength with some conditioning practices.
+All 304 SS specimens utilized in this study were machined from annealed, as-wrought material.